 Dr. Melinda Quivik, a pastor in the ELCA and former seminary professor of worship and preaching, writes, edits, and gives workshops and lectures on worship and preaching.
-She is the General Editor for Liturgy, a print and online journal of The Liturgical Conference for pastors and scholars on topics related to worship.
+She is the Editor-in-Chief for Liturgy, a print and online journal of The Liturgical Conference for pastors and scholars on topics related to worship.
 She is also responsible for liturgical preaching commentaries gleaned from Homily Service at http://liturgicalconference.blogspot.com, a website of The Liturgical Conference.

 In March 2014, Dr. Quivik taught a worship seminar in North Sumatra, Indonesia, under the sponsorship of the ELCA Asia-Pacific office and Lutheran World Federation.
 Most recently, she edited Leading Worship Matters: A Sourcebook for Preparing Worship Leaders (Augsburg Fortress, 2013).
 An essay on occasional services will appear in Worship and Culture: Foreign Country or Homeland? edited by Glacuia Vasconcelos Wilkey (Eerdmans, Fall 2014).